enskcmn/JavaSpringMvc/README.md

 # JavaSpringMvc

 One page project for crud operations of users.<br/>
-Project dependencies are, Spring Mvc, MongoDB, Javascript, AngularJS and Maven build. <br/>
+Project dependencies are Spring Mvc, MongoDB, Javascript, AngularJS and Maven build. <br/>
 Project has 5 layers.
 These are; Controller(BLL), Service, Dao(DAL), Model and Presentation(PL).

 Instructions for run the project.